Plant-based replica of the United States Capitol

 There is even a replica of the U.S. Botanic Garden within the conservatory.
 Surrounded by hydrangeas, boxwood, pileas, freesias and poinsettias, it boasts a facade made from horse chestnut bark and willow sticks.

 Located on the opposite side of the pool from the U.S. Capitol, the Supreme Court building features a frieze made from beech nuts, acorns and silver birch buds.

 U.S. Supreme Court

-The White House is surrounded by a fence made from screw pod rails and cinnamon tops. while bas-relief columns in palm frond stems and cinnamon curls.
+The White House is encircled by a fence made from screw pod rails and cinnamon tops.
+Its bas-relief columns are formed of palm frond stems and cinnamon curls.
 There’s a swing-set in front.